Can foreigners get married in Portugal?

 Marriage licence: Issued by the Civil Registry Office before the ceremony and is valid for six months.

 Type of ceremony: Only civil and Catholic religious ceremonies are legally recognised.
 Other religious or symbolic ceremonies must follow a civil registration.
+Foreigners must use local legal representation to submit the licence application, doing the legalities independently is no longer permitted.

 Property regime: Couples must choose how assets will be shared.